Optometry Practice Finances: A Complete Guide to Building a Profitable Practice

 Before diving into strategies, you need clarity on what to measure.
 Successful optometry practice finances management starts with tracking these essential metrics:

-Revenue Per Patient Visit
+How Do You Calculate Revenue Per Patient Visit?

 Calculate this by dividing total revenue by total patient visits.
 The national average sits around $285 per comprehensive exam visit, but top-performing practices achieve $350 or higher by optimizing their optical capture rate and medical billing.